-I recently read an article in The Chronicle of Higher Education that focused on life in an area of rural southeast Missouri known as the Bootheel; the piece was grounded in research findings that have connected the dots between education (or the lack thereof) and health.
+I came across an article published in The Chronicle of Higher Education that focused on life in an area of rural southeast Missouri known as the Bootheel; the piece was grounded in research findings that have connected the dots between education (or the lack thereof) and health.
 The current findings so far?
 “Educational disparities…economic malaise and lack of opportunity are making people…in the Bootheel sick.
 And maybe even killing them.”

-While reading A Dying Town, I could feel my heart rate rising and my anxiety building.
-I read about good hearted, salt-of-the-earth people who have spent a lifetime loving this country, taking care of their families, and doing what’s right.
+While reading A Dying Town, I read about good hearted, salt-of-the-earth people who have spent a lifetime loving this country, taking care of their families, and doing what’s right.
 They know the importance of a good reputation and hard work.
 They believe that a person’s word is their bond, and that a handshake is as good as any legal contract.
 So then why are these individuals in such dire straits?
 It’s partly because over the years the fabric of our nation’s culture changed, and they didn’t get the memo.

-They were too busy cutting logs or getting up at 3:00 in the morning to drive a milk truck to realize that a person’s word or promise means nothing anymore.
+They were too busy cutting logs or getting up at 3:00 in the morning to drive a milk truck to realize that a person’s word or promise means little anymore.
 Today, we can look someone square in the eye or through the lens of a camera, lie through our teeth, and not give it a second thought.
+We now live in an era where the end justifies the means, regardless of who gets hurt or forgotten.

 These people were too innocent to realize that in today’s Land of Milk and Honey people are sorted into groups based on how they look, how they talk, the label found in their clothes, and which iPhone version they have.
-Those that don’t make the cut are sorted into a group apart from the rest—and it seems the only time they are remembered is when we want to reform their entitlements, making them feel as though they are a bunch of freeloaders dragging down the rest of us.
+Those that don’t make the cut are sorted into a group apart from the rest—and it seems the only time they are remembered is when we want to reform their entitlements, making them feel as though they are a bunch of freeloaders.

 After reading A Dying Town, I felt compelled to alert President Trump as well as Missouri elected officials to the plight of those individuals featured in the article and those who share their fate.
 I was convinced that once they learned of the tremendous needs of residents in that area they would take action—I wasn’t sure what—but action of some kind to help them.
 I sent the link to the article and pleaded: